seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 - regulatory votes, filings, comment-period deadlines and court dates;
 - **ETF and fund plumbing** — issuer registration amendments, new ticker launches, conversions, index inclusion and rebalance dates — not only the daily flow number;
-- token unlocks inside the holding window, and changes to emission, buyback or burn schedules;
+- token unlocks inside the holding window — read per coin on the unlock lane (§6a) — and changes to emission, buyback or burn schedules;
 - protocol upgrades, launches, integrations and governance votes, at the date the publisher gives this run;
 - listings, delistings and exchange roadmap announcements.